Rezzt-93/-data-analytics-portfolio-projects/powerbi/superstore-sales-analytics/data/README.md

 ## Included File

-- `SuperStoreOrders.csv`

-The CSV file is included in its original downloaded form.
+The CSV file  `SuperStoreOrders.csv`  is included in its original downloaded form.
 Data cleaning, type conversion, validation, key creation, and analytical modelling were performed in Power Query and Power BI.

 ## Dataset Scope